Gamesright

 Advertising communication via email, post, fax or telephone

-We process personal data for the purposes of advertising communication, which can take place via various channels, such as e-mail, telephone, post or fax, in accordance with legal requirements.
+We process personal data for the purposes of advertising communication, which can be carried out via various channels, such as e-mail, telephone, post or fax, in accordance with legal requirements.

-The recipients have the right to revoke consent given or to object to advertising communication at any time.
+Recipients have the right to revoke consent given at any time or to object to advertising communication at any time.

-After revocation or objection, we store the data required to prove previous authorization for contacting or sending for up to three years after the end of the year of revocation or objection on the basis of our legitimate interests.
+After revocation or objection, we will store the data required to prove previous authorization for contacting or sending for up to three years after the end of the year of revocation or objection based on our legitimate interests.
 The processing of this data is limited to the purpose of a possible defense against claims.
-On the basis of the legitimate interest in permanently respecting the user's revocation or objection, we also store the data required to avoid further contact (e.g., depending on the communication channel, the email address, telephone number, name).
+Based on our legitimate interest in permanently respecting the user's revocation or objection, we also store the data required to avoid further contact (e.g., depending on the communication channel, the email address, telephone number, name).

 • Types of data processed: Inventory data (e.g. names, addresses); contact data (e.g. e-mail, telephone numbers).